SteveTrewick/USBmuxd/README.md

 usbmuxd lives at /var/run/usbmuxd as a Unix domain socket.

-usbmuxd messages are pretty simple, while things can get complex on the bus with all the lockdownd etc binary and SSL chat, the basic usbnuxd part is just a dictionary encoded as a PList in XML format.
+usbmuxd messages are pretty simple, while things can get complex on the bus with all the lockdownd etc binary and SSL chat, the basic usbmuxd part is just a dictionary encoded as a PList in XML format.

 Older versions of usbmuxd used a binary format, but that's gone now, on macOS anyway,